-Virgin currently have two other Virgin Money Cards in the market at present however as we’ve reported here, Virgin have pulled the plug on new sign-ups for the Virgin White Credit Card and Black Credit Card.
+Virgin currently have two other Virgin Money cards in the market.
+However, as we’ve reported here, Virgin have pulled the plug on new sign-ups for the Virgin White credit card and Black credit card.
 We expect existing accounts to be closed over the coming months.

-I would highlight that you can sign up to both the free and paid for Virgin Money Credit Cards and subject to spending the required amounts you can redeem both sign up bonuses.
-You’ll need to leave a 6 month gap between signing up to each Virgin UK Credit Card though!
+I would highlight that you can sign up to both the free and paid for Virgin Money credit cards.
+Subject to spending the required amounts, you can redeem both sign-up bonuses.
+You’ll need to leave a 6-month gap between signing up to each Virgin UK credit card though!

 Other Benefits of the Virgin Credit Card UK